 - Code base will be easier to maintain (the code you’re writing may be used for a long time as the application is extended, so adequate testing greatly reduces the effort needed to ensure code quality as more features get added to the application later on).

-To find out more about codeBeamer’s capabilities around QA, testing, and coverage analysis, start your free 30-day trial today.
+To find out more about codeBeamer’s capabilities around QA, testing, and coverage analysis, drop us a line with your questions, or start your free 30-day trial today.